Percedal15019/AI-Automation/README.md

 <br>

-**🔴 NOTE:**
+> [!NOTE]

-1. Always upload **Audio files** in mp3 format.
+> 1. Always upload **Audio files** in mp3 format.
-2. Make sure that the audio file dont have much music in it as it would alter the output.
+> 2. Make sure that the audio file dont have much music in it as it would alter the output.
-3. Also you can monitor what output it produces with the help of **Google Sheets**.
+> 3. Also you can monitor what output it produces with the help of **Google Sheets**.
-4. To enable the Google Sheet API, it would have to enable it from the [Google Cloud](https://cloud.google.com), search for google sheets and enable it from there.
+> 4. To enable the Google Sheet API, it would have to enable it from the [Google Cloud](https://cloud.google.com), search for google sheets and enable it from there.
-5. Remember to save your Accounts Client Id and Clint Secret to a safe place.
+> 5. Remember to save your Accounts Client Id and Clint Secret to a safe place.
-6. Also, its recommended to use [Postgres Chat Memory](https://www.postgresql.org/) as it is more reliable for future proofing.
+> 6. Also, its recommended to use [Postgres Chat Memory](https://www.postgresql.org/) as it is more reliable for future proofing.

 <br>